-All are welcome — although ministry teams are given preference — to take part in the be::community church vitality webinar series hosted by Bishop Marc Andrus.
-Visit www.diocal.org/becommunity for more information about the live webinars and sign up to take part.
+All are welcome — although ministry teams are given preference — to take part in the be::community church vitality video series hosted by Bishop Marc Andrus.
+Visit www.diocal.org/becommunity for more information.

 Diversity with Eric Law

 A four-part series hosted by Eric H. F. Law.
 An Episcopal priest, Eric is founder and director of the Kaleidoscope Institute established to develop competent leadership in a diverse, changing world.
 He is an internationally known consultant and trainer in multicultural ministry and the building of inclusive communities.
 He is also a photographer, playwright, and composer of church music.

 A four-part series hosted by Julia McCray-Goldsmith, who served the Diocese of California as working group head for Discipleship Ministries.
 In this role she committed to equipping Episcopalians for authentic and joyful ministries in everything from Sunday school to vestry leadership.

 Welcome and Member Incorporation with Chuck Robertson